skygroundmedia/boilerplate-openshift-express/README.md

-How to configure ExpressJS (4.2) for OpenShift
+How to configure ExpressJS for OpenShift
 ===============================
 Boilerplate ExpressJS for @OpenShift
+-
+- ExpressJS version: 4.2
+- Bootstrap 2.3

 Resources
 -